gpstar81/GPStar-proton-pack/WAND.md

 ## Original Connection References

-You may refer to this PCB drawing and the following table to help identify the original components in the Neutrona Wand.
+You may wish to refer to this PCB drawing and the following table to help identify the original components in the Neutrona Wand.

 ![Stock PCB Layout](images/WandPCBs.png)